 Cooperative Purchasing Services Ltd (CPS) continues to improve services to its members and the efficiency of its operations.
 Formed in 1989 by the Municipal Association of Victoria, CPS has combined the buying power of Victorian Councils resulting in better prices, terms and conditions of supply.

-Innovative Australian e-commerce solution supplier, [email protected]k, has announced that it is now a preferred Local Government channel to market HarvestRoad’s WebPOWER products, for online document publishing, document management, e-commerce, and creation of websites and portals.
+Innovative Australian e-commerce solution supplier, commerce@work, has announced that it is now a preferred Local Government channel to market HarvestRoad’s WebPOWER products, for online document publishing, document management, e-commerce, and creation of websites and portals.

 High capacity Internet style technology can build stronger, more liveable communities, but there’s a cost - the constant search for more electrical power to drive it.
 Speaking at the City of Whittlesea’s Electronic Service Delivery conference in February, US expert, Mike Bookey, told delegates they will also have to struggle against the conservatism of companies with a vested interest in the status quo.